ktallada/DemoRepositoryForCBAbyKavya/README.md

 Tests are run using standard Maven commands:

-    # Run with default QuotesTestSuite.xml and Test test group
+    # Run with default TestSuite.xml and Test test group
     mvn clean install

     # Specifying a different TestNG .xml file